Minimal codewords arising from the incidence of points and hyperplanes in projective spaces: Open Problems

-\begin{open} In case $p=2$ one can observe that the following codewords of $\mc_1(2,q)$ are not minimal. \begin{enumerate} \item At least three lines forming a pencil. \item At least three lines with one line containing no holes. \end{enumerate} In all other cases, the codewords seem to be minimal.
-It would be interesting to prove that this is true for codewords of $\mc_1(2,p^h)$, $p=2$, up to a relatively large weight. \end{open}
+\begin{open} If $p=2$, one can observe that the following codewords of $\mc_1(2,q)$ are not minimal. \begin{enumerate} \item At least three lines through a common point. \item At least three lines, one of which contains no holes. \end{enumerate} In all other cases, the codewords seem to be minimal.
+It would be interesting if one could prove that this is true for codewords of $\mc_1(2,2^h)$ up to a relatively large weight. \end{open}

 \textbf{Acknowledgements.} The research of Daniele Bartoli was supported by the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA - INdAM).